-It encouraged people to share their joy within different kinds of relationships – boss, friend, bhai etc. Their audience didn’t disappoint them and the campaign went on to become very successful.
+It encouraged people to share their joy within different relationships – boss, friend, partners, etc. Their audience loved this idea, and the campaign proved to be a huge hit.

-The Korean singer Psy’s Gangnam Style is a good example of a viral content which resonated with the audience.
+The Korean singer Psy’s Gangnam Style is another good example of viral content that resonated with the audience.
 A few days after the video’s release, it became the ‘most viewed’ on YouTube’s homepage.

 How Does it Help in Boosting Your Presence?

-- Reduces the cost - Distributing the content is usually the next step after content creation.
-But in this case, your consumers do most of part of the distribution for you.
+- Reduces the cost: Distributing the content is usually the next step after content creation.
+But in this case, your consumers do most of the distribution for you.
 Hence, it reduces the cost of distribution.

 10 Types of Posts That Go Viral